How well do you know the people who follow you?

 By asking your audience to self-select their answers, your quiz will do the work for you in recommending the best next step for them to take.
 No matter if it’s buying one of your eCommerce products, learning from you in an online course, or working with you as a service provider, you’ll be set up for success.

 To start, think about the main pain points your audience has.
-After you’ve made a list, look at each of the problems to see if one (or more) of your offerings gives a helpful solution.
-Do this for all of the pain points until you see a clear way to market each of your products or services.
+After you’ve made a list, look at each of the problems to see if any of your offerings provide helpful solutions.
+Do this for all of the pain points until you see a clear way to market each of your products.

 Quizzes create a personal connection